 \section{Topological full groups of graph groupoids}

-We are now going to describe and analyze the topological full group of a graph groupoid.
-We begin by specifying yet another (equivalent) basis for $\mathcal{G}_E$, allowing us in turn to describe bisections combinatorially in terms of the graph.
+We are now going to describe the elements in the topological full group of a graph groupoid.
+Some examples will be given at the end of the section.
+We begin by specifying yet another (equivalent) basis for $\mathcal{G}_E$, which in turn will allow us to describe bisections combinatorially in terms of the graph.

 For two finite paths $\mu, \lambda \in E^*$ with $r(\mu) = r(\lambda) = v$ we define

 More generally, given a finite subset $F \subseteq v E^1$ as well, we define